Skip to main content

 Fundamentals

-The experience of a that feels less like support and more like a source of pressure has a tangible, biological reality.
+The experience of a wellness program that feels less like support and more like a source of pressure has a tangible, biological reality.
 Your body’s internal architecture is designed for balance, a state of dynamic equilibrium called homeostasis.
 When an external system, particularly one intended for health, introduces persistent stress through coercion, it systematically dismantles this balance.

 This process begins within the deepest, most ancient parts of your brain and hormonal systems, translating psychological pressure into physiological disruption.
 The feeling of being scrutinized, judged, or controlled within a wellness context is a potent stressor that your body interprets as a threat, initiating a cascade of events that can profoundly alter your hormonal health and metabolic function.